StamusNetworks/suricata-4-analysts/source/file-analysis.rst

  - `magic` computed by analyzing the beginning of the file
  - `size` to receive the file size

 It also contains a regular `http` subobject as this file was captured on an HTTP flow.
 On a different application's layers, a different subobject would have been present.
-The field `app_proto` is a good way to know which suboject will be present.
+The field `app_proto` is a good way to know which subobject will be present.

 This event is a good example of the value of the various mechanisms in place in Suricata.
 The HTTP parser told us that the file content type (`http.http_content_type`) announced by the server is an 'image\png'.
 This would be fine if the analysis of content of the file did not find out (in the key `fileinfo.magic`) that the file is, in reality, an executable.
 For reference, this file was used in an infection by the Trickbot malware.

 This can be confirmed by checking the sha1 or sha256 hash of the file in `Virustotal <https://www.virustotal.com/gui/file/110743634989ed7a3293b2e39ad85c255fc131c752e029f78d37d4fb8c1dc7f6>`_.
-This file is flagged as malicous by more than 50 security vendors and associated to Trickbot by some of them as well.
+This file is flagged as malicious by more than 50 security vendors and associated to Trickbot by some of them as well.

 .. figure:: img/virustotal.png